Developing firmware for EFM32 devices with Visual Studio

 - Start Visual Studio and open the VisualGDB Embedded Project Wizard:

-- Proceed with the default project type (Embedded binary):
+- Proceed with the default project type (Embedded Application) and the Advanced CMake build subsystem:

 - Proceed with the default LEDBlink sample.
 If you are using a different board, change the LED port name and pin number to match your board: